junxit/us-congress-bills-115/metadata.md

 - 2017-05-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4533)
 - 2017-05-24 — The title of the measure was amended.
 Agreed to without objection.
 - 2017-05-25 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 106.
+- 2017-09-06 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5020)
+- 2017-09-06 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5020)
+- 2017-09-07 — Message on Senate action sent to the House.
+- 2017-09-08 — Presented to President.
+- 2017-09-08 — Presented to President.
+- 2017-09-15 — Signed by President.
+- 2017-09-15 — Signed by President.